Javascript Text To Speech (Simple Examples)

 }

 This is the same as the introduction snippet, except that it does a feature check before enabling the test button – if ("speechSynthesis" in window).
 At the time of writing, speechSynthesis is not “universally supported” in all browsers and operating systems.
-So, it’s good to add that few lines of code and do compatibility checks.
+So, it’s good to add a few lines of code and do compatibility checks.

 1C) THE DEMO